johnwcowan/r7rs-work/ProcessesCowan.md

 `runner`

-Specifies a process-runner object that controls the execution of this process.
+Specifies a process-runner object that controls the execution of this process, as explained above.

 ## Synthetic process objects